 Another reviewer Greg said, “We’ve been using one of these for the past 30 + years.
 The first one lasted over 20 years and we’re still using the second one today.
 Best noise maker on the market in our opinion.”

-On Amazon, the Marpac Dohm has a score of 4.5 out of 5, with a whopping 9,000+ reviews.
-One customer says “I purchased this item for our 11 month old who is a VERY light sleeper …The white noise it generates is wonderful – it’s not a pre-recorded CD-sounding noise … I used it the first day we got it and my daughter slept wonderfully!
+On Amazon, the Marpac Dohm has a score of 4.3 out of 5 over nearly 12,000 reviews.
+One customer says, “I purchased this item for our 11 month old who is a VERY light sleeper …The white noise it generates is wonderful – it’s not a pre-recorded CD-sounding noise … I used it the first day we got it and my daughter slept wonderfully!
 We’ve used it for every nap and every night since and have had great success with it.”

 best for portability